dahotre/NoDatabaseBlog/README.md

   2. `java $JAVA_OPTS -jar target/dependency/jetty-runner.jar --port $PORT target/*.war` from the app dir.
 This is what foreman would do too.
   3. Another way is to mvn tomcat7:run.
 This can be done from IntelliJ CE from the Plugins section of the 'Maven projects' pane.
 5. 4.1 and 4.2 will host the app on localhost:5000, whereas tomcat7 will host on localhost:8080, by default.
 Confirm that a simple HTML page is displayed and has a title tag in head with Company.com as a value.

-### Initialize git
-1. `git init`
-2. `git add . ` The default `.gitignore` will take care of some common default files.
-3. `git commit -m "initial commit"`
-4. If you wish to set up a github or bitbucket repo, go to their respective web consoles and create a repo.
-It will give you a `.git` URL such as `https://github.com/dahotre/SpringMVCStarter.git`
-5. `git remote add origin URL_FROM_ABOVE.git`
-6. `git push -u origin master`

 ### Deploying to Heroku
 1. `heroku create`